WordPress/gutenberg/docs/contributors/code/testing-overview.md

 	render( <MyComponent onChange={ spyOnChange } /> );

 	const input = screen.getByRole( 'textbox' );
-	// Focus element, select all contents, delete contents as per browser menu await user.clear( input );
+	// Focus the element, select and delete all its contents. await user.clear( input );
-	// Click the element, type each characted separately (generating keydown,
+	// Click the element, type each character separately (generating keydown,
-	// keypress and keyup events), release all pressed key. await user.type( input, '62' );
+	// keypress and keyup events).
+	await user.type( input, '62' );

 	// The `onChange` callback gets called 3 times with the following arguments: